 We felt like the “Anytime Dining” was the best option for our family so we didn’t feel rushed, didn’t have to interrupt naps, etc.

-We were also sat by ourselves, so we didn’t have to worry about our kids disrupting someone at our table’s meal.
+We also sat by ourselves, so we didn’t have to worry about our kids disrupting someone at our table’s meal.

 I’m not sure if this is an option available on all cruises, so I would double check the dining options with your cruise line.

-Here are a few general tips:
+Here are a few general tips for eating with toddlers on a cruise:

 - When eating in the dining room, ask for the kid’s meals to come out first.
 Otherwise, it might take a while for them to get their food, and it’s nice to have their food out as soon as possible.